Fort Stonewall: Postwar

 After the end of the American Civil War, the site of Fort Stonewall reverted to private property.
 In 1923, George C. Colton, who owned the land that included Fort Stonewall, offered Brooke rifles from the sites of Fort Stonewall and Fort Sidney Johnston to the Alabama government.
 These rifles were brought from their locations by dredge boat.
 En route, the rifle from Fort Sidney Johnston was acquired by the city of Jackson, Alabama.
 The rifle was mounted in front of the city hall, where it remains today.
 A historical marker indicates the rifle, serial number S-96, was constructed at the Selma Naval Ordnance Works and includes the initials of Commander Catesby ap Roger Jones.

-The Brooke rifle from Fort Stonewall was transported to Montgomery.
+One of the Brooke rifle from Fort Stonewall (serial number S-89), was transported to Montgomery.
 As late as 1937, the rifle was lying in mud on the edge of the Alabama River at the end of Commerce Street.
+S-89 was eventually displayed at the entrance of Maxwell Field, and in 1956 was moved to Fort Morgan State Historic Park.
+As of 2026, S-89 is displayed outside the fort.

 An additional rifle from Fort Stonewall, S-95, was in front of a private home near the site of the fort as of 1987.

 The site of Fort Stonewall is currently located on private property and is inaccessible to the public.